ubccr/akrr/docker/nwchem/README.md

 So I'm not exactly sure what's going on.
 For now we won't worry about it I suppose, we'll just use the docker given for now.
 So this directory is basically not used for anything bc we're not using my docker.

+Update: we're back at it.
+The nwchem appears to only be running on 2 cores, so we're gonna have a dockerfile that uses their docker but instead runs our own mpirun thingy